peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

 **Returns:**

-* true if the EMax and EMin properties refer to the number's Exponent property adjusted to the number's precision, or false if they refer to just the number's Exponent property.
+* <code>true</code> if the EMax and EMin properties refer to the number's Exponent property adjusted to the number's precision, or false if they refer to just the number's Exponent property.

 ### getClampNormalExponents
     public final boolean getClampNormalExponents()